evgeniyarbatov/ultra-gpx-tracking/README.md

 # GPX Route Tracking for Ultras

 Track progress along a GPX route during an ultra run.
-This runs in the browser and for current location displays:

-- Street address of the current location
+This runs in the browser on mobile and for current location displays:

-- Distance completed and remaining
+- Address
-- ETA to complete the route given current pace
+- Distance completed
-- Download GPX file for Polar watch (limited to next 500 waypoints)
+- Cutoff time given time limit

 ## How to use

-- Add your GPX file to the server
+- Insert GPX track to PostGIS DB
-- Create/update Dockerhub images for frontend and backend
+- Create Docker images
-- Deploy code to AWS with Terraform
+- Deploy to AWS with Docker Compose and Terraform
 - Load public URL in the browser on the phone

 ## Run